In recent years, VS Code has been the darling of most developers. Are you part of that crowd, too? Why? Tell us about it in the comments session! 😀

 In an even simpler way to explain, let’s say that your browser is automatically updated whenever you make some code change.

-In addition, it also runs its application on localhost server.
+In addition, it also runs its application on a local host server.
 As there are some things you can only test by running your application live on a server, so this is an interesting benefit and justifies the name of the extension :).

 Learn more about Live Server.